Alimony Lawyers in Atlanta Offering Legal Help in a Family Law Matter

 To be awarded alimony payments, you must first prove that you are entitled to receive them.
 This generally means showing that you were economically disadvantaged by the divorce and that your ex can pay alimony.

 There are some factors that the court will consider when determining whether you are entitled to receive alimony, as stated above.
-If you believe that you are entitled to receive alimony payments from your ex, you should discuss your specific situation with an experienced family law attorney to ensure that you are taking all the necessary steps to receive them.
+If you believe that you are entitled to receive alimony payments from your ex, you should discuss your specific situation with an experienced family law attorney in Atlanta to ensure that you are taking all the necessary steps to receive them.

 If you are seeking alimony payments from your ex-spouse in a Georgia divorce, experienced family law attorneys can help you by: